 Verdict: Is Skillshare worth it?

-If you like to learn new skills about a variety topics, Skillshare is absolutely worth it.
+If you like to learn new skills related to a myriad of topics, Skillshare is absolutely worth it.
 Access to thousands of classes for a single fee represents a great value for frequent learners.

-However, if what you are after is in-depth classes on a specific craft or subject, Skillshare may not be the right choice.
+However, if what you’re after is in-depth classes on a specific craft or subject, Skillshare may not be the right choice.
 Scroll down a bit to see a few Skillshare alternatives that might be a better fit.

 If you’re not sure, the good news is that you can try it out for free.
-You can try out a few free classes right away, or try the full offering by starting your free trial of Skillshare Premium below.
+You can try out a few free classes right away by starting your free trial of Skillshare Premium below.

-As mentioned above, the platform normally only offers a 7-day free trial, but there is an ongoing promotion offering a Skillshare 2-week free trial.
+As mentioned above, the platform normally only offers a 7-day free trial, but there is an ongoing promotion offering a Skillshare free month-long trial.

-Previously, a 2-month free trial was offered, but this is no longer the case.
-Still, you can take a lot of classes in two weeks, so it’s a great way to find out whether or not you like the platform before spending a dime!
+You can take a lot of classes in a month, so it’s a great way to find out whether or not you like the platform before spending a dime!

 With tens of thousands of classes about hundreds of different topics available, it can be hard to pick out the best Skillshare classes from the list.
 Plus, many classes truly aren’t worth your time, so it’s easy to make the wrong choice.

-I’ve put together a short list of recommendations on how to find the best Skillshare classes, but ultimately the best way is trying out courses and finding teachers that you like.
+I’ve put together a short list of recommendations on how to find the best Skillshare classes, but ultimately the best way is to test out different courses until you find teachers and content that meet your expectations.

 Still, here’s a good place to start!